qburst/compose-led-matrix-display/README.md

 A configurable LED dot matrix display using Jetpack Compose.
 This uses a 7x5 matrix of `Box`es to build the component.

+Please refer to [this blog post](https://blog.qburst.com/2021/09/building-an-animated-led-matrix-display-in-jetpack-compose/) for a step-by-step tutorial on how to build this LED Matrix composable in Jetpack Compose, how to add animations, and two example usages.

 This repository covers the following features of Compose:

+  - Using states.
-  - Basic animations using `animate*AsState()`
+  - Basic animations using `animateIntAsState()`.
-  - Using states and updating components
-  - Basic side effects - `LaunchedEffect`
+  - Basic side effects - `LaunchedEffect`.

 ## Preview